 The Epic of King Gesar is a great heroic story created by the Tibetans and represents the highest achievement of Tibetan literature.
 It is the longest epic in the world, the length even exceeding the total of the five most famous epics in the world, that is, Babylonian Gilgamesh, Greek Odyssey and Iliad, Indian Ramayana and Mahabharata.

-By the means of the integration of romanticism and realism, the epic tells the story how the hero, King Gesar, conquers all the devils and brings happiness to the people with his perseverance and magic strength.
-The epic also expresses the theme of the people's wish for justice and bliss.
 The background of the story spans from the three periods of ancient Tibet: Clanship in the late Prehistoric Times, the Slavery Period, and Serfdom in the Feudal Society.
-The epic is really an encyclopedia of the social and historical changes, relationships among classes and nationalities, ethnical cultures and customs of Tibet.
+The epic is really an encyclopedia of the social and historical changes, relationships among classes and nationalities, ethnical Tibet culture

 Plots of Epic of King Gesar